vechain-energy/subgraph-vebetter-dao/README.md

 3. App Allocation Voting Behavior
 4. Insight into a subset of veDelegate.vet behavior
 5. Proposal Metadata
+6. Insight into Sustainability Proofs
+7. Balance and activity of users (single or all tokens aggregated)

 The subgraph is deployed publicly on: https://graph.vet/subgraphs/name/vebetter/dao
 It powers the statistic pages on https://veDelegate.vet/stats